 All motorcycle entries, including streamliners and sidecars, shall use tires with an appropriate speed rating.
 The required speed rating is governed by the record speed in the class entered.
-Tires rated H CANNOT be used beyond the speed rating.
+Tires rated H use is permitted.

+CANNOT be used beyond the speed rating.
 Any run in excess of 195 MPH requires that the contestant return to technical inspection area where the tires shall be examined for apparent deterioration or damage before further runs are permitted.

-before further runs are permitted.

 0 to 70 MPH Any tire designed for motorcycle

-use is permitted.

 71 to 130 MPH Production tires with a speed

 rating of H or higher.

 131 to 150 MPH Production tires with a speed

 rating of V or higher.

 151 MPH+ Production tires with a speed rating

-of ZR or special tires for racing as

-designated by the manufacturer.

-Production tires with a speed rating

-of V, if shaved, can be used up to
+of ZR or special tires for racing as designated by the manufacturer.
+Production tires with a speed rating of V, if shaved, can be used up to with hard rubber compounds and reducing the tread thickness by 2/3 by carefully shaving the tread provides the best results.

-200 MPH.

-200 MPH + Experience has shown that using tires

-with hard rubber compounds and

-reducing the tread thickness by 2/3 by

-carefully shaving the tread provides

-the best results.

-265 MPH+ Contestants shall use LSR or other